YusuFKaan48/Flashcard/README.md

 # Onboarding Part

 This part is designed to display an onboarding screen to the user on the first launch of the application and then ensure that the screen is not shown again by using UserDefaults.
-This approach promotes user exploration of the application's features and provides a better user experience.

 First-time onboarding example: